SHVO: 2004-2012; Early history

-2013 to present
+2013 to 2024 - Growth

 SHVO did not restart developments until 2013, initially purchasing a Getty Oil gas station at the corner of 10th Avenue and 24th Street in West Chelsea, Manhattan.
 It paid $23.5 million for the property which was a record price per buildable square foot in Manhattan.
 Prior to the development of the property, Michael Shvo turned the former gas station into a public art space.
 The site was then developed into a high-end luxury condominium named the Getty Building.

 In early 2014, SHVO announced the acquisition of eight properties located in SoHo, Manhattan, including parcels located between Varick Street, Broome Street, and Watts Street.
 It paid $130 million for the site, with plans of turning it into a 30-story residential tower.
 It was reported by the New York Post that the project would potentially generate more than $800 million in sales.
 In August 2014, SHVO made a large land acquisition totaling approximately $240 million to develop one of the tallest towers in New York City and the tallest residential tower in Lower Manhattan.
 The project site is in direct proximity to the new World Trade Center complex, with proposed plans for the tower to rise upwards of 1,356 feet.
+After his felony conviction in 2018, SHVO was forced to sell his stake in the property, known as 125 Greenwich.

 In January 2015, SHVO went into contract to acquire an island, Matt Lowe's Cay, in Abacos, Bahamas, comprising 50 acres and seven private beaches.
 In 2015, it also acquired the majority of the Crown Building located at 57th Street and Fifth Avenue, in partnership with Vladislav Doronin.
 General Growth Properties and Wharton properties acquired the retail part of the building.
 The $1.8 billion purchase was one of the largest in New York City real estate history.
 The property was designed by Warren and Wetmore, architects of the Helmsley Building and Grand Central Terminal.
 In 2016, it was revealed the property would be developed into an Aman Hotel and 26 apartments that will go by the name of AMAN New York Residences.
+According to The Real Deal, SHVO was "removed as co-developer" on AMAN New York Residences after his felony conviction.

+In 2016, Shvo was indicted on charges that included felony tax fraud and falsifying business records.
+He pleaded guilty to the charges in 2018, and paid $3.5 million in taxes and penalties.

 In 2018, SHVO purchased the office portion of 685 Fifth Avenue, previously the headquarters of Gucci, from General Growth Partners (GGP), in partnership with Deutsche Finance Group, for 135 million dollars.
 It has since been disclosed that SHVO will be converting the building into ultra-luxury residences branded as the Mandarin Oriental Residences Fifth Avenue.
+In 2024, SHVO was sued by a buyer at The Mandarin Oriental Residences Fifth Avenue over alleged construction defects.